 This is used to introduce a series of examples or items in a list.
-A SUCH AS phrase should not have an etc at the end.
+A SUCH AS phrase should not have and etc. at the end.
 SUCH AS is preferred to LIKE.

-- ✓ The young farmers were trained to produce food crops SUCH AS rice, corn, peanut, and mungbean. - ✓ Rainfed rice farmers, like Mang Temeng, plant rice when the typhoon brings rain.
+The young farmers were trained to produce food crops SUCH AS rice, corn, peanut, and mungbean.